 They had 2 children, Aaron and Miriam.
-When the cruel edict of the Pharaoh came out to throw all the male children in the Nile, Jochebed delivered a son and hid him while she could, but when she could no longer hide him, she put him in the river.
+When the cruel edict of the Pharaoh came out to throw all the male children in the Nile, Jochebed delivered a son and hid him while she could, but when she could no longer hide him, she put him in the river, according to the Pharaoh's command.

-However she put him in a little ark she had made with a lid and made him safe and comfortable floating among the reeds along the river.
+However, she put him in a little ark with a lid she had made from reeds covered with pitch, and made him safe and comfortable with a blanket and floated the little boat among the reeds along the river.

 Pharaoh's daughter came down to wash in the river and saw the little ark floating in the reeds and sent her maidens to fetch it.
 When she opened the ark and saw the baby and him crying, she wanted him for her own.
 She knew that it was one of the Hebrew children.